 Is tuna in a pouch the same as canned tuna?

-Read more about Tuna Nutrition here:
+Read more about tuna nutrition here:

 Here’s how this pasta salad comes together: